kilpkonn/msc-thesis/main.typ

 The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subproblems in an ordered sequence in which each induces a variable of the appropriate sort which the rest of the sequence may depend on.
 This sequence is also called a telescope @telescopic-mappings-typed-lamda-calc.
 The telescope is required to work on type systems with dependent types.
-In contrast, typesystems without dependent types can use ordinary `List` data structure as there are no relations between subproblems.
+In contrast, typesystems without dependent types can use ordinary ```hs List``` data structure as there are no relations between subproblems.

 To more effectively propagate substitutions to subproblems in telescope @algebraic-foundations-of-proof-refinement suggests to use BFS instead of DFS.
 The idea is to run all the tactics once on each subproblem, repeatedly.